-The signs of emotional relapse are also the symptoms of post-acute withdrawal.
+The signs of emotional relapse are also symptoms of post-acute withdrawal.
 If you understand post-acute withdrawal it's easier to avoid relapse, because the early stage of relapse is easiest to pull back from.
-In the later stages the pull of relapse gets stronger and the sequence of events moves faster.
+In the later stages, the pull of relapse gets stronger and the sequence of events moves faster.

 Early Relapse Prevention

 Relapse prevention at this stage means recognizing that you're in emotional relapse and changing your behavior.
 Recognize that you're isolating and remind yourself to ask for help.
 Recognize that you're anxious and practice relaxation techniques.
 Recognize that your sleep and eating habits are slipping and practice self-care.

 If you don't change your behavior at this stage and you live too long in the stage of emotional relapse you'll become exhausted, and when you're exhausted you will want to escape, which will move you into mental relapse.